 My Gluten Free Mocha Cake is fudgey, moist, and everything you want a chocolate-y cake to be, but totally free from wheat and grains.
 You will definitely find it hard to resist!

-I’m in California three or four times a year and it’s always fun to get together with Sandi.
-Sometimes she very kindly invites me to her home so we can bake together.
-Last time I adapted one of her delicious scone recipes to make Gluten Free Blackberry and Apple Scones and Sandi adapted my Raspberry Bakewell Tart Squares to make a Gluten Free Strawberry Lemon Bakewell Tart.
+On one visit to Sandi’s kitchen, I adapted one of her delicious scone recipes to make Gluten Free Blackberry and Apple Scones and Sandi adapted my Raspberry Bakewell Tart Squares to make a Gluten Free Strawberry Lemon Bakewell Tart.

-On my most recent visit we decided to work together on converting some more of my recipes to gluten free, and where better to start than with my Mocha Cake with a Twist recipe!
+More recently, Sandi very kindly agreed to advise me on converting some more of my recipes to gluten-free, and where better to start than with my Mocha Cake with a Twist recipe!
 Rich chocolate, mellow coffee and a gentle hint of cinnamon make this a cake extra special.

 A Huge Thank You